Skip to content

 Great teams make clear and timely decisions and move forward with complete buy-in from every member of the team, even those who voted against the decision.

-This system is designed to build trust and make conflict productive.
+The system is designed to build trust and make conflict productive.
+It structures debate to be about ideas, not egos.
+As Dalio writes:

 it is okay to make mistakes but unacceptable not to identify, analyze and learn from them.